digital-asset/daml/ledger/ledger-api-test-tool/README.md

 *Status: ALPHA*

-The Ledger API Test Tool is a command line tool for testing the correctness of ledger implementations based on DAML and [Ledger API](https://docs.daml.com/app-dev/ledger-api-introduction/index.html).
+The Ledger API Test Tool is a command line tool for testing the correctness of ledger implementations based on DAML and the [Ledger API](https://docs.daml.com/app-dev/ledger-api-introduction/index.html).
 It’s useful for ledger implementation developers, who are using DAML Ledger Implementation Kit to develop a DAML Ledger on top of their distributed-ledger or database of choice.

-The tool will run a set of automated checks to verify if the target Ledger API endpoint conforms to the [DA Ledger Model](https://docs.daml.com/concepts/ledger-model/index.html).
+Use this tool to verify if the Ledger API endpoint conforms to the [DA Ledger Model](https://docs.daml.com/concepts/ledger-model/index.html).

 ## Development

-The tool can be built and ran with:
+To build and run the tool, use:

     bazel run //ledger/ledger-api-test-tool:ledger-api-test-tool